aminroosta/article-react-native-art-svg/README.md

 # How to render svg files with react native ART?

-Ok, so let's start with a simple question, **how does one ports an svg file to react native?**
-There are already libraries like [react-native-svg](https://github.com/react-native-community/react-native-svg) which are doing a pretty good job, so if you want a quick solution go with that.
-However we are not gonna use any library, RN capable enough to render .SVG files.
+We are not going to use any svg library, instead we will take advantage of [react native ART](https://github.com/react-native-china/react-native-ART-doc/blob/master/doc.md) library.

-Say hello to [react native ART](https://github.com/react-native-china/react-native-ART-doc/blob/master/doc.md), The interface looks like this.
+The interface looks like this.

 ```javascript
 import {ART} from 'react-native';